nats-io/nats.js/migration.md

   `isConsumerOptsBuilder()` have been removed.
 Along side of it `ConsumerOptsBuilder` which was used by `subscribe()` and `pullSubscribe()` type has been removed.
+- JetStream errors are now expressed by the type `JetStreamError` and `JetStreamAPIError`.
+For API calls where the server could return an error, these are `JetStreamAPIError` and contain all the information returned by the server.

 ## Changes to KV